 Throughout his career, Jim's projects have involved diverse environmental media and concurrent interactions with multiple regulatory agencies.
-A particular focus of his expertise is the long-term management of hazardous and non-hazardous solid waste facilities.
+A particular focus of his is the long-term management of hazardous and non-hazardous solid waste facilities.
 He has led hundreds of programs that resulted in the successful remediation, closure, post-closure, and reuse or redevelopment of waste disposal facilities, primarily in the United States.
 Jim also has designed and managed a sizable portfolio of landfill gas collection and control systems throughout the United States and leachate management initiatives along the Texas Gulf Coast.

 Jim's experience with poly- and perfluoroalkyl substances (PFAS) centers on landfill-related litigation cases.
 He has evaluated the occurrence of PFAS compounds in landfill leachate, groundwater, and biosolids and evaluated potential PFAS impacts related to a local publicly-operated treatment works.
 He has also provided senior-level support to respond to new state requirements to sample and report on groundwater and leachate results for PFAS compounds.